factories act 1948

 4. Workers should not be overworked.

-1. Every factory shall have proper restrooms, lunch rooms, and other important facilities.
+1. Every factory shall have proper restrooms, lunch rooms, and other essential facilities.

 2. All the rooms will have proper lighting and ventilation.